 3. Drizzle Olive Oil onto the beets and sweets - use enough to lightly coat every piece.
 I used about 1.5 TBSP for the amount prepared.

 4. Sprinkle in some Garlic or Onion Powder.
 I have used both garlic and onion powder.
 I prefer the onion powder as it produces a sweeter taste in the end, but they are both good, so experiment!
 I used about 1/2 tsp for the amount prepared as I don't want to have garlic breath when my husband gets home from work!

 5. Grind in Salt and Pepper

 6. Stir it up and spread the sweets and beets on a rimmed baking pan

 7. Bake at 425 for ~30-45 minutes (stirring once).
 The larger the chunks are, the longer it will take to cook.
 They are done when the beets can be easily pierced with a fork.

-Warning: If you are new to the world of eating beets, you should know....
-After consuming beets, you will stare into the toilet in shock - don't be alarmed, pink pooh and pee is to be expected after eating beets.
-You aren't dying, it's just the beets!
+Warning: Beets will cause you to stare into the toilet in shock - don't be alarmed, pink poop and pee is to be expected after eating beets.
 Your kids might think it's cool...